cmuchancel/C2G/README.md

 cat model.sysml | python3 diagram_generator.py --input - --output model.dot
 ```

-The resulting diagram highlights part relationships with diamond arrows and inheritance with open arrows.
+The resulting diagram nests packages, parts, ports, and state machines with color-coded panels, connects ports to their item definitions, and labels transitions with their guards.
 Unsupported constructs are ignored gracefully so the tool remains useful even with partial models.